-For many years, the premises liability lawyers of Allen, Allen, Allen & Allen have served clients who, as customers or guests visiting public or private property, have been injured through the negligence of property owners, property managers, and business owners.
-Premises liability accidents can include "slip and fall accidents".
+For many years, the experienced lawyers of Allen & Allen have served clients who, as customers or guests visiting public or private property, have been injured through the negligence of property owners, property managers, and business owners.
+Premises liability accidents can include "slip and fall accidents."
 If you or someone in your family have suffered a premises liability accident or a slip and fall accident, call the Allen Law Firm at 866-388-1307 for a free case consultation.
-Our premises liability attorneys will examine the facts and evaluate your claim.

 Premises liability claims arise from injuries which occur on many types of property such as:

 - Shopping centers and malls

 Premises Liability Law in Virginia - What You Should Know

 Business owners owe a legal duty to customers and others lawfully visiting their premises to maintain their property in a reasonably safe condition.
 Under certain circumstances, homeowners and private property owners may also be held legally responsible for personal injuries which occur on their property.

 Virginia law governing premises liability cases is complex and can be especially challenging for plaintiffs.
 A property owner does not guarantee the safety of visitors on his premises.
 As a result, just because you are injured on another person's property or on the premises of a commercial establishment, you may not be able to bring a successful lawsuit even if you can prove there was a defect or unsafe condition on the property.

 As the injured plaintiff, you must also prove:

 - That the property owner had actual or constructive notice or knowledge of the defect or unsafe condition.
 Simply put, this means you must show (a) the property owner and/or his employees knew about the hazardous condition before your injury happened, or, (b) given the length of time the unsafe condition had existed, they should have known or been aware of it in the exercise of ordinary care;